sthurstone/Big-Data/README.md

 # Big-Data

-Links to GoogleCollab -- should be public to anyone with link:
+Links to GoogleCollab -- should be public to anyone with link.
+I did not deploy to RDS -- AWS charged be over $50.00 for using the 'free' account for this class and I don't want to be further charged, I deleted my account.

 https://colab.research.google.com/drive/1_TmQIrOihHbIlrgGfIdkUedqX50YzfcG?usp=sharing
 <br>